Marianne: The First Republic

 Although the initial figure of Marianne from 1792 stood in a relatively conservative pose, the revolutionaries were quick to abandon that figure when it no longer suited them.
 By 1793, the conservative figure of Marianne had been replaced by a more violent image; that of a woman, bare-breasted and fierce of visage, often leading men into battle.
 The reason behind this switch stems from the shifting priorities of the Republic.
 Although the Marianne symbol was initially neutral in tone, the shift to radical action was in response to the beginning of the Terror, which called for militant revolutionary action against foreigners and counter-revolutionaries.
 As part of the tactics the administration employed, the more radical Marianne was intended to rouse the French people to action.
 Even this change, however, was seen to be insufficiently radical by the republicans.
 After the arrest of the Girondin deputies in October 1793, the Convention sought to "recast the Republic in a more radical mold", eventually using the symbol of Hercules to represent the Republic.
 The use of increasingly radical images to symbolise the Republic was in direct parallel to the beginning of the violence that came to be known as the Reign of Terror.

-After the Reign of Terror, there was a need for another change in the imagery, to showcase the more civil and non-violent nature of the Directory.
+After the Reign of Terror, there was a need for another change in the imagery, to showcase the more civil and nonviolent nature of the Directory.
 In the Official Vignette of the Executive Directory, 1798, Marianne made a return, still depicted wearing the Phrygian cap, but now surrounded by different symbols.
 In contrast to the Marianne of 1792, this Marianne "holds no pike or lance", and leans "languorously" on the tablet of the Constitution of Year III.
 Instead of looking straight at the observer, she casts her gaze towards the side, thus appearing less confrontational.
 Similar imagery was used in the poster of the Republic's new calendar.